What does precedence even mean?

 The married Lady Waltham ranks higher than single Miss Bridges, whose father is a baronet, and she ranks higher than another single woman who is a younger daughter (Miss Mary Finch rather than Miss Finch).

 Georgian England was a highly stratified society.
 So much came down to paying deference to those above you with the expectation that those below you would show you the same curtesy.
 It was taught from birth and everyone intuitively understood the degree of deference a person must show to those above them or expect from those below.
-It wasn’t simply about power, although that was intrinsically tired to it.
+It wasn’t simply about power, although that was intrinsically tied to it.
 Precedence was an ingrained social norm to provide order and predictability.